 As regards section B, T. M. Brown complained in The Clipper (1858-01-30) that his set Fortune knocks once at every man’s door (problems 98 and 99) was not given an award.

 E. B. Cook responded (The Clipper, 1858-02-14) that the set published in The Clipper did not correspond with the transcript received by him.
-In the following issue (1858-02-20) he specifies that in this transcript (which is described as certified by Brown as to its correctness) the a2 pawn of the s#12 is white, not black as in the diagram published in Clipper.
+In the following issue (1858-02-20) he specifies that in this transcript (which is said to be certified by Brown as to its correctness) the a2 pawn of the s#12 is white, not black as in the diagram published in Clipper.

-Howewer, the s#12 was also published as problem 60, Chess Monthly (January, 1858), p. , in which the mentioned pawn is indeed black, possibly indicating a transcription error.
+Howewer, the s#12 was also published as problem 60, Chess Monthly (January, 1858), p. , in which the a2 pawn is indeed black, possibly indicating a transcription error in the copy that Cook received.
 No further information has been found.

 1 Prize: S. Loyd